The abundance of dark matter haloes down to Earth mass: Results

 Our results from PS and ST for L0 at $z=0$ agree with previous studies \citep[e.g.][]{Jenkins2001, Reed2003, Reed2007, Yahagi2004, Lukic2007, Pillepich2010}, suggesting that the ST model is a better approximation than PS for volumes simulated at mean density and low redshift.
 This is true even when we use $M_{200}$ rather than $M_{\mathrm{FOF}}$ as the definition of halo mass.
 For example, \citet{Reed2003} studied the halo mass function in the mass range $\sim 10^{10.2}-10^{14.2}~\mathrm{M_{\odot}}$\footnote{We convert the mass unit of the works referred in this paper from $h^{-1}\mathrm{M_\odot}$ to $\mathrm{M_\odot}$ for easy comparison. } and found that PS overpredicts the abundance by around $20\%$ when $M<10^{13.7}~\mathrm{M_{\odot}}$ at $z=0$; ST, on the other hand, performs comparatively better in the same mass range -- this is consistent with our findings that the halo mass function of L0 at the low mass end ($M \lesssim 10^{14}~\mathrm{M_\odot}$) aligns with the ST prediction and is $\sim 20\%$ lower than PS prediction.
 On the other hand, it is worth noting that while the simulated halo mass function tracks the ST prediction well at the high mass end, the PS model underpredicts the halo mass function of L0 at $M \gtrsim 5 \times 10^{14}~\mathrm{M_\odot}$.
 This is also consistent with the results of \citet{White1993, Gross1998, Governato1999, Jenkins2001, Lukic2007, Pillepich2010}.

-In the higher resolution level simulations (L1-L7, corresponding to increasingly underdense regions), the EPS model performs significantly better than either PS or ST. This is to be expected because these simulations focus on regions far below the average density of the universe.
+In the higher resolution level simulations (L1-L7, corresponding to increasingly underdense regions), the EPS model performs significantly better than either PS or ST. A simple comparison can be made with the halo mass function at the high mass end of the L1 volume in Fig. \ref{fig:fig1} -- even with the most moderate underdensity ($\delta=-0.607$), both PS and ST significantly overpredict the halo abundance, while EPS provides a relatively accurate prediction.
+This is to be expected because these simulations focus on regions far below the average density of the universe.
 Indeed, it is known that the halo mass function depends strongly on local overdensity \citep{Gao2005, Rubino-Martin2008, Crain2009, Faltenbacher2010, Tramonte2017}.
 For example, \citet{Gao2005} find that at $z=49$, the halo mass function in a region with $\delta_\mathrm{nl}=4.3$ has a larger amplitude than that in a region with $\delta_\mathrm{nl}=2.8$ by a factor of $\sim 4$.
 Only the EPS model takes local environment into consideration when predicting the abundance of haloes.
-The mass function of L6 (blue line) is less aligned with other levels: this may be due to cosmic variance.
+The mass function of L6 (blue line) is less aligned with other levels.
+This may be due to cosmic variance (i.e. the scatter in halo abundance across volumes of the same size and matter density; we refer readers to Section \ref{sec:realizations} for a detailed illustration).
 We examine this by comparing the halo mass function in L6 and the corresponding volume in L5 (ensuring the same non-linear overdensity) and find good agreement, which excludes the possibility of problems related to numerical convergence in L6.
-In general, EPS provides reasonably accurate predictions (particularly at the low mass end) which only deviate from our simulated halo mass functions by $\sim 20 \%$.
+In general, EPS provides reasonably accurate predictions (particularly at the low mass end) which overestimate our simulated halo mass functions by $\sim 20 \%$.
+This might due to various reasons, for example, the ambiguous definition of a ``virialized'' halo in the original PS theory.